sebastian-meier/dgfk-kommission-forschung/en/events/eurocarto2022.md

 Everybody is welcome to join the discussion.
 In order to help us better plan the event (room size, etc.), please send us a quick email and let us know if you are planning to participate: [sebastian.meier@fh-potsdam.de](mailto:sebastian.meier@fh-potsdam.de).

 ### Costs
-The workshop is part of EUROCARTO, therefore, free for all conference participants.
+The workshop is part of [EuroCarto](https://eurocarto2022.org/), therefore, free for all conference participants.
 If you are a local student, and you can only participate in the workshop, please get in touch.

 ### Workshop Commission
 - Prof. Dr. Sebastian Meier, Potsdam University of Applied Sciences